Energy Fuels Inc. (UUUU)'s latest performance is not what we had anticipated

 Technical Analysis of Energy Fuels Inc. (UUUU)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 2.74 million.
-That was inferior than the volume of 3.97 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 9.09%.
-Additionally, its Average True Range was 0.39.
+Energy Fuels Inc. (AMEX: UUUU) saw its 5-day average volume 4.5 million, a positive change from its year-to-date volume of 4.0 million.
+As of the previous 9 days, the stock’s Stochastic %D was 70.47%.
+Additionally, its Average True Range was 0.48.

-During the past 100 days, Energy Fuels Inc.’s (UUUU) raw stochastic average was set at 15.85%, which indicates a significant increase from 7.14% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 56.07% in the past 14 days, which was lower than the 86.60% volatility it showed in the past 100 days.
+During the past 100 days, Energy Fuels Inc.’s (UUUU) raw stochastic average was set at 41.84%, which indicates a significant decrease from 84.69% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 100.78% in the past 14 days, which was higher than the 91.30% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $5.88, while its 200-day Moving Average is $7.47.
-However, in the short run, Energy Fuels Inc.’s stock first resistance to watch stands at $5.78.
-Second resistance stands at $5.87.
-The third major resistance level sits at $5.98.
-If the price goes on to break the first support level at $5.58, it is likely to go to the next support level at $5.47.
-Assuming the price breaks the second support level, the third support level stands at $5.38.
+At the time of writing, stock’s 50-day Moving Average is $5.95, while its 200-day Moving Average is $7.41.
+Nevertheless, the first resistance level for the watch stands at $7.64 in the near term.
+At $7.96, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $8.26.
+If the price goes on to break the first support level at $7.02, it is likely to go to the next support level at $6.72.
+Assuming the price breaks the second support level, the third support level stands at $6.40.

 Energy Fuels Inc. (AMEX: UUUU) Key Stats